google/WebFundamentals/src/content/en/shows/ttt/series-1/perf-auditing.md

 High-performance sites need to feel instant and deliver the goods in less than 1000ms.
 In this episode, Matt and Addy talk about tools for keeping your images lean; covering image optimisation, web performance auditing and more.

-Subscribe to the Google Developers channel at: [http://goo.gl/mQyv5L](http://goo.gl/mQyv5L)
+[Subscribe](https://goo.gl/mQyv5L) to the Google Developers Channel